Monday, February 02, 2026

 Isaiah 61:1

 Dinah and I are so happy to welcome our twins to HK on Friday.
-They rest a little before we join the rehearsal for this Sun.
+They rest a little before there is rehearsal for this Sun.
 This is followed by dinner and Fortress Prayer.
 This starts off a very memorable weekend!

 Crystal and Eunice take the twins shopping on Sat as Dinah and I catch up with Michael and Kerry.
-Afterward the twins finalise their testimonies as Dinah and I join the Sat service.
-Our family reunite at dinner in Ting Kau villa.
+Afterward the twins finalise their testimonies as we join the Sat service for the last time!
+Our family reunite at dinner in TKV.
 Later Dinah refines their testimonies as I firm up my sermon.

 Starting from Punggol

-Sunday morning starts with makeup then we rehearse and pray.
-The first service get going when the Nkhoma's are being commissioned.
-In the second service, we get right into the re-enactment segment.
+Sunday morning starts with makeup.
+Then we rehearse and pray.
+The first service gets going when the Nkhoma's are being commissioned.
+In the second service, we get right into the re-enactment.
 This is the first time we serve together in HK!
 It's super enjoyable : )

 This is immediately followed by Deborah sharing her testimony.
 Then Daniel shares his testimony.
-Both their sharing touch me deeply.
+Their sharing touch me deeply.
 I am moved as I go to preach.
 Then I see my brother with his wife and their son on the second row.
 Now I'm choking as I start preaching.

 Re-enactment

 I'm so excited to have my family and my brother's family present.
 I speak from Isaiah 61.
-Then our spiritual papa, Pastor Joshua comes up to wrap up the sermon segment.
+Our spiritual papa, Pastor Joshua comes up to wrap up the sermon segment.
 He then invites our entire family onto the platform.
 He addresses Deborah and Daniel.
-Then we are invited to kneel.
+And we are invited to kneel.
 Each person from the leadership team prays for us one by one.
 I feel impartation upon impartation as pastor after pastor lay hands on me!

 Pastor Deborah prophesies for us and our new church.
 It's so inspiring.
 Several areas are similar to the prophecy we received on 28th Sep in Macau.